Possessive Punctuation For Names Ending In S

 Be Aware of Context: Formal vs. Informal Writing

 The level of formality in your writing can influence your choice of possessive form.
-In formal writing, such as academic papers or legal documents, it's generally advisable to adhere to the stricter guidelines of style guides and opt for the 's form.
+Also, in formal writing, such as academic papers or legal documents, it's generally advisable to adhere to the stricter guidelines of style guides and opt for the 's form.
 In informal writing, such as blog posts or personal emails, you may have more leeway to follow your personal preference.

 Read Aloud: A Simple Test for Clarity